montimaj/az-hydro/gee/README.md

 All scripts check for existing assets before exporting.
 If a run is interrupted, simply re-run the same script — it will skip already-exported images and only submit remaining ones.

+### Queue Throttling

+GEE enforces a 3,000-task queue limit. `export_image()` automatically calls `_wait_for_queue_capacity()` before each submission.
+If there are already 2,900+ pending/running tasks, it polls every 60 seconds until the queue has room.
+This means large batch exports (e.g., 2,448 peff images) can be launched without manually splitting runs.

 ## Shared Utilities (`config.py`)

 | Function | Purpose |